eolesinski/poliscipy/docs/merging-data.md

 ## Handling Merged States

-In some early U.S. elections, state boundaries were different from what we recognize today.
-For example, Massachusetts once included the territory that is now Maine, and Georgia at one time encompassed both present-day Alabama and Mississippi.

 <div style="display: flex; align-items: center; gap: 20px;">
   <div style="flex: 2;">
-    <p>When plotting historical electoral maps, it is important to account for these merged states to accurately represent electoral votes and political geography.
-PoliSciPy allows you to adjust the GeoDataFrame to reflect the historical boundaries, ensuring that electoral data is mapped correctly to each state as it existed at the time. </p>
+    <p>In some early U.S. elections, state boundaries were different from what we recognize today.
+For example, Massachusetts once included the territory that is now Maine, and Georgia at one time encompassed both present-day Alabama and Mississippi.
+When plotting historical electoral maps, it is important to account for these merged states to accurately represent electoral votes and political geography.
+PoliSciPy allows you to adjust the GeoDataFrame to reflect historical boundaries, ensuring that electoral data is mapped correctly to each state as it existed at the time.</p>
   </div>
   <div style="flex: 1; text-align: center;">
     <img src="assets/georgia.png" alt="Electoral College Map" style="width: 100%;">